-Profiling Fund Board Board by the Executive Board with implementing the Profiling Fund scheme, formerly known as the FSS Board.
+Profiling Fund Board Board charged by the Executive Board with implementing the Profiling Fund scheme, formerly known as the FSS Board.

-Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding, committee member grants or attendence fee from the profiling fund, now known as the Profiling Fund Scheme.
+Scheme for the granting of support to students in the form of graduate funding, Profiling Fund Scheme committee member grants or attendence fee from the profiling fund, now known as the Profiling Fund Scheme.

-PC Opleidingscommissie (Programme Committee, PC), a committee established for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).
+Opleidingscommissie (Programme Committee, PC), a committee established PC for a particular study programme of an insitute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).

 Tailored programme Special programme which differs from the standard programme.
 Teaching period Period in the academic year during which education components are organised.
 A teaching period is referred to as a study quarter in the Fontys annual calendar.